Traceability

 Fiber forward traceability that uses the Product Segregation CoC model provides you with data on each batch, which is available when you need to substantiate claims for sales and marketing, or prove a batch’s compliance with regulations when it goes through customs and into the market.

-Achieving Material Traceability requires some level of tech maturity because, in order to gather millions of data points, you need a system that can process this amount of information.
+Achieving Materials Traceability requires some level of tech maturity because, in order to gather millions of data points, you need a system that can process this amount of information.
 To make the process smoother, we recommend having all the data on the product style, material and PO available in a PLM or an ERP system.
+Swift Trace is the module that TrusTrace has developed to automate the creation of digital chain-of-custody.

 Challenges and Limitations

-As Material Traceability requires collaboration with suppliers to document the materials going into the manufacturing process of a product, brands need to have a direct relationship and ability to communicate with their suppliers through all the tiers they want to trace.
-If a brand is one out of many customers of a supplier, it may require collaborating with other brands who source the same materials from the same supplier, to reach a critical mass that will make it worthwhile for that supplier to engage in Material Traceability.
+As Materials Traceability requires collaboration with suppliers to document the materials going into the manufacturing process of a product, brands need to have a direct relationship and ability to communicate with their suppliers through all the tiers they want to trace.
+If a brand is one out of many customers of a supplier, it may require collaborating with other brands who source the same materials from the same supplier, to reach a critical mass that will make it worthwhile for that supplier to engage in traceability of materials.

 While digital traceability systems provide the CoC data at a digital level, technologies that trace the physical product, as covered earlier in the playbook, are also critical to get more accurate results.
 The best approach will be to combine several sources of data and knowledge.
 Ultimately, the more accurate, verified data that can be gathered on the full value chains of products and materials, the better-equipped fashion businesses will be to take meaningful action and accelerate sustainable transformation.